glotzerlab/hoomd-rs/hoomd-spatial/ARCHITECTURE.md

-# Spatial Data Structures Subcrate – Architecture Overview
+# hoomd_spatial

-This subcrate provides specialized spatial data structures for particle systems.
-It is designed to be independent of system infrastructure while supporting both real and ghost particles.
+This crate provides specialized spatial data structures for particle systems.
+It is designed to be independent of system infrastructure while supporting both primary and ghost sites.

-## System Components
+## Traits

-- **Data Arrays:**
-  - **Sites:** Array of particle positions.
-  - **Ghosts:** Array for ghost particles.
-- **Particle Types:**
-  - Enumeration distinguishing between ghost and real particles.
+The spatial algorithms must be exposed as traits so that `Microstate` and simulation models can at least be generic on vector types.
+For example, the cell list works for Cartesian vectors while points in curved space must use an all-pairs algorithm.
+In the future, these traits allow the possibility for different data structures (i.e. AABB trees or neighbor lists) and other spatial algorithms useful in data analysis.

+For a first draft, these traits are designed to enable Monte Carlo simulations.

+* `PointUpdate` describes a type where points can be inserted to and removed from a data structure.
+Points are identified by key.
+* `PointsInBall` describes a type that can find all points (identified by key) that *may* be in a given ball.

+The traits are generic on the key type. `Microstate` will use a key that identifies primary and ghost particles by index with an enum.

 ## Cell List Data Structure

 The cell list is the core data structure for neighbor search operations.
-It maps space into a Cartesian grid of cube cells and leverages hash maps for storage and lookup.
+It maps space into a Cartesian grid of cubic cells and leverages hash maps for storage and lookup.
 The struct is independent of spatial dimension and works only for N-dimensional Cartesian space.

+The use of hash maps on cell indices provides
+1) Efficient memory usage even for sparse systems (occasional use of `shrink_to_fit` may be needed in such circumstances).
+2) One implementation that works for any shape of boundary.
+Cells are always cubic and may overhang boundaries but will still correctly find all points that match search queries.

 ### Members

-- **Contains:**
+- **Origin:**
+  Set the origin of the cell grid.
+Will be used by parallel Monte Carlo algorithms.
-  - **Cell Width**
+- **Cell Width:**
   Uses cube boxes to partition space.
 The cell size is user-defined and exposed as a parameter.
 - **Primary Hash Map:**
   Maps cell indices (keys, represented as an array of cell indices) to vectors of particle indices (values).
-    *Note: This structure may be extended to use tuples to distinguish between ghost and real particles.*
 - **Secondary Hash Map:**
   Provides a mapping from individual particle indices to their corresponding cell index.

 ### Methods and Operations

 - **Creation:**
    - Requires only points and cell width.
-PBCs are implemented via ghosts - if ghosts are provided we might have to store a tuple instead of just index (index, type enum).
+PBCs are implemented via ghosts provided by the caller.
    - Mapping of coordinates to cells is done via:
     `cell = floor(x / width)` using array from fn
-   - This information gets encoded in two Hash Maps.
+   - This information gets encoded in the two Hash Maps.

 - **Locate Cell:**
-   - Identify the cell that contains the particle of interest based on its position or tag.
+   - Identify the cell that contains the particle of interest based on its index.

 - **Neighbor Search:**
-   - Given a particle position and a ball radius cutoff, determine all neighboring cells to consider.
+   - Given a position in space and a ball radius cutoff, determine all sites *potentially* within the ball.
-   - Retrieve and filter candidate particles from these cells for potential interactions based on cutoff.

-- **Adding a Particle:**
+- **Adding a site:**
   - Insert the particle into the appropriate cell.
   - Update both hash maps accordingly.

-- **Removing a Particle:**
+- **Removing a site:**
   - Delete the particle entry from the relevant cell.
   - Update both hash maps accordingly.

-- **Moving (Translating) a Particle:**
+- **Translating a site:**
   - **If the particle crosses cell boundaries:**
     - Remove it from the old cell and add it to the new one.
   - **If the particle remains in the same cell:**
     - No action is required.

-- **Rebuilding the Cell List:**
-  - Provide a convenience method to rebuild both hash maps.

-## Future Enhancements

-- **Parallelism Support:**
-  - Introduce an origin offset for translating cube coordinates, which will aid in parallel computation.
-  - Develop an efficient method for iterating over all particle indices within a given cell.
+## AllPairs Data Structure

+In curved space or in tiny simulations, the `AllPairs` type implements a no-op spatial data structure.
+Every query will always match all points.

+There are two options to implement this:
+1) Track all points present with `insert`/`remove` and iterate over them in queries.
+2) Make `insert` and `remove` empty functions and instead return an enum member indicating that the caller should loop over all pairs.

+The first is a cleaner API but adds overhead in tracking the point keys.
+TODO: benchmark this implementation and determine whether the 2nd method is worth the effort.

+## Neighbor iteration protocols

+Looping over all neighbor cells is a complex operation.
+It is most naturally expressed in a for loop.
+The initial implementation will build a Vec result.
+This will establish a performance baseline.
+(TODO: document that baseline here).
+There are several optimizations that can be made on that baseline (reduce allocations, iterator approaches, and possibly others).
+TODO: after benchmarking these alternatives, document which method is selected here.